getCUJO/QoOID/draft-olden-ippm-qoo.md

 The framework is flexible when it comes to the direction of traffic that is being sampled, but does require that it is noted whether the latency distribution is measured one-way or two-way.
 The framework does not require an explicit throughput measurement, but does require a note on the maximal observed throughput in the time period.

 By not requiring a specific number of samples, this framework allows taking 10 samples and calling it a distribution, which of course is not ideal.
-On the other hand, making the framework overly complex and difficult to adhere to using real-world equipment and applications is the best way to ensure that this framework goes unused.
+On the other hand, making the framework overly complex and difficult to adhere to using real-world equipment and applications is likely to reduce willingness to adopt the framework.
 Constraints will vary for different network equipment and applications.

 To make sure we can trust measurements from others and analyze their precision, we require: